AudeAllen/PDA_Project2/README.md

 ### ***Roughwork CO2 and Temperature***

+Roughwork pre analysis of CO2 and Temperature

 ### ***Analysis CO2 and Temperature***

+Graphs and analysis of CO2 and Temperature.

 ### ***Lead Lag CO2 and Temperature***

+Graphs of lead and lag analysis.
+Analysis on these graphs.

 ### ***Frequency Analysis CO2 and Temperature***

+Frequency analysis on both CO2 and temperature using the Fourier Transform.

 4 Analyse CH4 vs Temperature from 800kyrs